aldettinger/camel-quarkus-troubleshooting/README.md

 # Camel Quarkus Troubleshootings tips

-# Breakfix scenario for issues commonly experienced upstream (JVM mode only)
+Camel Quarkus in few bullets:
+ + Making the best of Camel play well with the best of Quarkus
+ + Fast jar in JVM mode and native executable in native mode
+ + A camel component is wrapped in a Quarkus extensions (deployment + runtime artifacts)
+ + The extension deployment artifacts are oriented toward build time logic (@BuildStep, *BuildItems, @Recorder)
+ + The extension runtime artifacts are oriented toward runtime logic (native substitutions)

+So, it's simple.
+We need the best of Camel troubleshooting playing well with the best of Quarkus troubleshooting :bowtie:

+## Troubleshooting in JVM mode

 Having a look at issues reported in the Camel Quarkus community, we learn good lessons.

-First, most of the issues encountered by users in JVM mode finally ends up to be bugs in Camel or to a less extent Quarkus.
+First, most of the issues experienced by users in JVM mode finally ends up to be bugs in Camel or to a less extent Quarkus.
 So a key point here is to route the issue to the right project.
+There is no golden rule, still let's think where an issue is most likely to be corrected in situations below:
+ + A Camel Quarkus issue could also be reproduced on Camel Spring Boot (Camel/Camel Quarkus/Quarkus)
+ + A Camel Quarkus application working in JVM mode is not working in native mode (Camel Quarkus/Quarkus/Camel)
+ + A Camel Quarkus issue could also be reproduced on another Quarkus Platform participant (Quarkus/Camel Quarkus/Camel)

-Second, beyond that, we still have few more tricks presented in this breakfix exercise in the `cq-troubleshooting-jvm` folder:
+Second, beyond that, we still have a few more tricks presented in this breakfix scenario in the `cq-troubleshooting-jvm` folder:
  + Missing camel-quarkus dependency (camel-quarkus-bean dependency is not set)
  + Taking the responsibility of creating a camel component instance could interfere with camel-quarkus extension logic
  + Configs are set after object initialization (@Config with static initializer)